deephyper/deephyper/docs/examples/plot_notify_failures_hyperparameter_search.rst

 ..
-GENERATED FROM PYTHON SOURCE LINES 20-21
+GENERATED FROM PYTHON SOURCE LINES 38-40

 Then, we define the corresponding hyperparameter problem where ``x`` is the value to maximize and ``y`` is a value impact the appearance of failures.

 ..
-GENERATED FROM PYTHON SOURCE LINES 21-30
+GENERATED FROM PYTHON SOURCE LINES 40-48

 .. code-block:: Python

-    from deephyper.hpo import HpProblem

     problem = HpProblem()
     problem.add_hyperparameter([1, 2, 4, 8, 16, 32], "x")